JurgenVanGorp/an-mcp23017-driven-relay-board/README.md

 ![alt text](https://github.com/JurgenVanGorp/an-mcp23017-driven-relay-board/blob/main/images/Connectorblock.png)

-Then, let's have a look at one of the fifteen relay configurations.
+Then, let's have a look at one of the fifteen relay configurations you can find in the top right section of the schematic.

 ![alt text](https://github.com/JurgenVanGorp/an-mcp23017-driven-relay-board/blob/main/images/RelayDetail.png)